 10am: Walk the City of Literature

 Melbourne is also a UNESCO City of Literature, and the city has developed a free walking tour for literature lovers.
 Pick up a City of Literature walking map from the Wheeler Centre, Melbourne’s home for books, writing and ideas.
 It’s a book lover’s paradise, with tiny hidden bookstores in shopping malls to massive bookstores in old cinemas.
 Stop into the State Library, which is so cool it sometimes runs dance nights under the famous dome.
-Then meander through some of the local bookstores, like Embiggen Books and Metropolis Bookshop.
+Then meander through some of the local bookstores.

 12pm: MORE FOOD